 One of the many staples in my pantry are tomatoes and grains.
 You’ll always see them in my kitchen since they’re very versatile and great in so many different dishes.
 I try my best to purchase local BC veggies whenever possible as it adds super fresh colour and nutrients to the meal.

-Village Farms has a variety of tomatoes that grow right here in British Columbia – among them are Heavenly Villagio Marzano®, True Rebel Mix ®, Cherry No. 9 Fall in Love Again®, Lorabella Blossom®, and Cabernet Estate Reserve®.
+Village Farms has a variety of tomatoes that grow right here in British Columbia – among them are Heavenly Villagio Marzano®, Maverick Mix ®, Cherry No. 9 Fall in Love Again®, Lorabella Blossom®, and Cabernet Estate Reserve®.
 Each has its own unique taste but all of them are full of sweetness.

 Lorabella Blossom® is bright orange and plump, full of sweet flavour, making it great right out of the box as a snack.
 Probably the sweetest out of the line up in my opinion.
 If you’ve never had an orange tomato before, you’ll want to try this variety.